 Keynote lectures

-Keynote 1: Structural Dynamics as a principal pillar to AI-enhanced Digital Twinning
+Keynote: Structural dynamics as a principal pillar to AI-enhanced digital twinning

 Eleni ChatziEleni Chatzi is a Full Professor and Chair of Structural Mechanics and Monitoring at the Institute of Structural Engineering of the Department of Civil, Environmental and Geomatic Engineering of ETH Zürich.
 She currently serves as the President of the European Academy of Wind Energy (EAWE).
 Her research interests include the fields of Structural Health Monitoring (SHM), hybrid modelling for digital twinning, and data-driven decision support for engineered systems.
 She is an author of over 350 papers in peer-reviewed journals and conference proceedings, and further serves as an editor for several international journals in the domains of Dynamics and SHM.
 She led the recently completed ERC Starting Grant WINDMIL on the topic of “Smart Monitoring, Inspection and Life-Cycle Assessment of Wind Turbines”.
 Her work in the domain of self-aware infrastructure was recognized with the 2020 Walter L. Huber Research prize, awarded by the American Society of Civil Engineers (ASCE).
 She is further recipient of the 2020 EASD Junior Research Prize in the area of Computational Structural Dynamics, the JM Ko Award and the 2024 SHM Person of the Year award.